-▲ IMPORTANT ASSEMBLY INFORMATION
+IMPORTANT ASSEMBLY INFORMATION

-- 1. A variety of screws and fasteners are used to assemble your K3: - Use your rule to check the length of screws and standoffs before installing them.
+- 1. Screws and other Fasteners: A variety of screws and fasteners are used to assemble your K3: - Stainless Steel Hardware Kit: If you purchased the optional hardware kit that provides stainless steel hardware for the external fasteners, the letters (SS) are included in the procedure wherever you should use the stainless steel parts instead of the parts supplied with this kit. - Use your rule to check the length of screws and standoffs before installing them.
 Some components are only 1/16" different from others but using the wrong size may result in parts not fitting correctly, possibly damage electrical and mechanical components.
 See Screws on page 7 and Standoffs on page 8 for more measurement instructions. - Loosen screws as needed for a proper fit.
 When mounting parts with multiple screws or adjacent parts that fit together, such as the exterior cabinet panels, loosen adjacent mounting screws as needed to adjust the parts for the best fit.
-Be certain you re-tighten the screws before proceeding! - Ensure all screws are tight.
+Be certain you re-tighten the screws before proceeding. - Ensure all screws are tight.
 A loose screw can cause both mechanical and electrical problems such as intermittent operation, unexpected noise or false signals (birdies) in the receiver. - Threads can be easily stripped if too much force is applied when tightening screws.
 Use the correct size hand tool and apply only moderate torque.
 Do not use a power screwdriver! - 2.
 Brief circuit descriptions are provided through the manual for those interested in the functions of the circuits.
 For more detailed circuit information, consult the Theory of Operation in your Owner's manual.